 Australia has awarded more than 100 Australia Awards Scholarships to New Caledonian students over the past two decades as part of a broader program supporting tertiary study in Australia for students from New Caledonia, French Polynesia and Wallis and Futuna.

 Australia has interests in working with the New Caledonian and French authorities in New Caledonia in a range of areas including: promoting greater trade and investment; cooperating on regional natural disaster relief; defence cooperation including visits and joint exercises; combating security threats and transnational crime; and promoting links through sport, tourism and culture.

-Trade and investmentAustralia is New Caledonia’s second largest trading partner.
+Australia is New Caledonia’s third largest trading partner after China and France.
 New Caledonia ranks as one of Australia's top 21 export destinations by number of Australian companies doing business in the location (over 2000).
-In 2013-14, Australian merchandise exports to New Caledonia totalled $289 million (mostly coal and civil engineering equipment and parts).
-But New Caledonian import duties on non-EU products and some seasonal quotas restrict Australia's market share to around 10 per cent (behind France, Singapore and China).
-Australia imported goods worth around $168 million from New Caledonia in 2013-14, mostly nickel ores and concentrates by far the largest components.
+In 2014, Australian merchandise exports to New Caledonia totalled $311 million (mostly coal and civil engineering equipment and parts).
+New Caledonia’s exports to Australia were valued at $202 million with nickel ores and concentrates by far the largest components.
 Service exports were valued at $170 million in 2014.

 Information on doing business and opportunities in New Caledonia

 September 2015: Visit to by the Hon Christopher Pyne MP, Minister for Education and Training to Noumea.